-The balance on the financial statements for cash is \$1,461.
+The balance on the financial statements for cash is \$352,717.
 These deposits are in a financial institution located in Michigan.
 The account is in the name of SVLCM and is recorded in SVLCM records at fair value.
 Interest is recorded when earned.

 Custodial Credit Risk - Deposits.
 Custodial credit risk is the risk that in the event of a bank failure, SVLCM's deposits may not be returned.
 State law does not require, and SVLCM does not have, a policy for deposit custodial credit risk.
-As of year-end, SVLCM's bank balance of \$31,905 was fully insured and therefore not exposed to custodial credit risk.
+As of year-end, \$121,892 of SVLCM's bank balance of \$371,892 was exposed to custodial credit risk because it was uninsured and uncollateralized.